pylbo.utilities.toolbox

 np.ndarray(dtype=int)

-Finds the resonance location between sigma and the continuum.
-For example, if the continuum is given by [5, 6, 7, 8, 9, 10] and the grid is equal to [0, 1, 2, 3, 4, 5], then for a sigma = 9 the resonance location is 4.
-For a sigma equal to 8.5 the resonance location is 3.5.
-For a sigma outside of the continuum the resonance location is None.
+Finds the resonance location between omega and the continuum.
+For example, if the continuum is given by [5, 6, 7, 8, 9, 10] and the grid is equal to [0, 1, 2, 3, 4, 5], then for an omega = 9 the resonance location is 4.
+For an omega equal to 8.5 the resonance location is 3.5.
+For an omega outside of the continuum the resonance location is None.
 If the continuum array is not monotone, then the resonance location is interpolated between the first matched interval.

 Parameters: